Zanzhi: Names and pronunciations

 Álvaro Semedo's widely-translated book does not identify what romanization system is used for Chinese words, specifically his tean zu ghost word for zanzhi (拶指) or zanzi (拶子) and kia quen for jiagun (夾棍).
 When Semedo reached China in 1610, the Jesuit missionaries Michele Ruggieri (1543–1607) and Matteo Ricci (1552-1610) had developed the first Chinese romanization systems for transcribing Chinese words in the Latin alphabet.
 During 1583-88, Ruggieri and Ricci co-edited a Portuguese-Chinese dictionary, the Dizionario Portoghese-Cinese (葡漢辭典), which was the first bilingual European language dictionary of Chinese.
 In these two phonological systems, Pinyin zanzhi (拶指) is romanized as zanzu (Ruggieri) and chánçu (Ricci) and Pinyin zanzi (拶子) as zantsɪ (Ruggieri) and chánçù (Ricci) (Witek 2001, pp. 19, 1, and 21).
 In 1626 the Jesuit missionary Nicolas Trigault devised another Chinese romanization system, based mostly on Ricci's, in his Xiru Ermu Zi (西儒耳目資, literally "Aid to the Eyes and Ears of Western Literati").

 Chinese linguists and sinologists have developed many transcription systems for Standard Mandarin.
 The tean zu spelling is not a recognizable Chinese word, but both tean and zu are used in modern Chinese transcription systems.
 In the Gwoyeu Romatzyh system, which alphabetically indicates the four tones of Mandarin by varying the spelling of syllables ("tonal spelling"), tean represents the third tone tiǎn, IPA /tʰiɛn/.
 The international standard Pinyin system uses zu for IPA /tsu/.
 Although there are several Chinese words pronounced tianzu, such as tiānzú (天足, "natural [unbound] feet", as opposed to footbinding), none of them refer to torture.
 While the precise origins of tean zu remain unknown, one possibility is that tean was a misprint of tsan.
 The Ruggieri system gives tsaŋ or ciam for zhuàng (狀, "form, shape") and tſaŋ or zam for zhuàng (撞, "collide, run into") (Witek 2001, 21).
 Compare the 19th century Wade-Giles tsan-tzŭ romanization for Pinyin zanzi (拶子).

-The "tean zu" ghost word continues in the present day.
-A Google search finds over 38,000 results.